-I'm Megan, a freelance writer and mom of two little girls.
-I like to write about topics ranging from parenting to business to gardening.
+Megan is a freelance writer and mom of two little girls.
+She likes to write about topics ranging from parenting to business to gardening.

 Geography Is a Subject Often Left Behind

 So many parents, teachers, and schools are focused on teaching reading, math, and STEM.
 These subjects are all definitely important and play an integral part of overall learning.
 However, it seems these days that there has been a loss of focus on other subjects that also contribute to a well-rounded education.